Deja2304/phase-4-project/README.md

 ### Recommendations for Existing Customer
+We randomly picked a person UserID=50 from our data sample and made a top-10 movie recommendation.

 ### Recommendations for New Customer
 Based of ratings given for The Omen, Higher Learning, Waiting To Exhale, Exorcist, Mission Impossible, Final Destination, and Predator these were the recommendation given.